Mexican Slow Roasted Chicken

 How To Make Mexican Slow Roasted Chicken

-2. Season the chicken pieces with salt, paprika, cumin, and ground black pepper.
+Season chicken with salt, paprika, cumin, and black pepper.

-4. Add the seasoned and cut up chicken to the baking dish on top of the vegetables.
+Add the seasoned chicken to the baking dish over the vegetables.

-5. Roast for about 1.5 – 2 hours, or until the chicken is tender and easily pulls apart with a fork.
+Roast for 1.5-2 hours, until the chicken is tender and fork-tender.

-8. Serve hot, with the tomato sauce spooned over the top.
+Serve the chicken hot, spooning the warm tomato sauce generously over the top.

 Chef Jenn’s Tips